RobotnikAutomation/roscon2025_rbwatcher_workshop/README.md

 }'
 ```

-Copy that YAML elsewhere if you want to tweak the waypoint list, loop count, or select an alternate tree.

 ![Detection vs patrol](docs/detection-patrol.png)

 The `tree_path` can point to custom XML if you author alternative mission plans in Groot.